empiricaly/chat/Readme.md

 ### Multiple chat instances within the same scope

 You can pass an optional `customKey` string prop to differenciate different chats within the same scope.
-This changes which customKey on the given scope the chat will be recorded to.
+This changes which get/set key on the given scope the chat will be recorded to.

 ```jsx